 What credit cards do you accept?

 We accept American Express, Discover, MasterCard and Visa.

 Will the Building Inspection Department accept a faxed permit application?

 The department will accept a faxed permit application for auxiliary permits only: electrical, plumbing, gas, and mechanical.

-To accept a faxed permit application, the applicant must submit a Credit Card Authorization form - Discover, Master Card and Visa with each permit application.
-This authorization form includes information such as the card number, card expiration date and the cardholder's authorized signature.
+To accept a faxed permit application, the applicant must submit a Credit Card Authorization form – American Express, Discover, Master Card and Visa with each permit application.
+This authorization form includes information such as the card number, card expiration date, card verification code and the cardholder's authorized signature.
 Credit card numbers are not retained in the Department of Building Inspection and the form is shredded upon reconciliation of the daily credit card batch.

 How long is a permit good for?

 Permits are valid for six (6) months from the date of “last activity”, which includes completed inspections, amendments, and the issuance of associated permits.

 One month prior to the permit expiration date, an inspector will call the permit applicant.
 The inspector gives the applicant the opportunity to extend the permit without paying an administrative fee.